-With the coronavirus pandemic altering daily life, we find ourselves with plenty of free time.
-If you want to be productive despite the social isolation, here are Netflix shows that can enlighten (and entertain) you on the different aspects of the industry.
+With the COVID-19 pandemic altering daily life, we find ourselves with plenty of free time.
+If you want to be productive despite the social isolation, here are shows that can enlighten (and entertain) you on the different aspects of the industry.

 Jon Favreau, who wrote, co-produced, directed and starred in the American comedy-drama film “Chef,” decided to team up with Roy Choi in the reality cooking show “The Chef Show.”
 Favreau met Choi when he was consulting with him for the abovementioned movie.
 In “The Chef Show,” Favreau and Choi, together with guests from the entertainment and culinary world, experiment with different techniques and recipes—inside and outside the kitchen.